 What about taking specific car parts when scrapping your car?

 You might want to take some parts from the car before you scrap it, whether that’s to use them to repair another vehicle, to recover particularly expensive parts you might have installed in the car, or otherwise.
-If you are planning to remove parts before having it scrapped, you will need to declare the vehicle as off the road to the DVLA before you actually remove any parts.
+If you are planning to remove parts before having them scrapped, you will need to declare the vehicle as off the road to the DVLA before you actually remove any parts.

 Again, because your car is now SORNed, you’ll need to arrange transportation of the vehicle to the authorised treatment facility you’ve chosen to go with.
 All other arrangements remain the same in regards to having your car scrapped.